25 March 2020 - Update on COVID-19 from the HeadmasterView Video Messages

 St. Peter’s provides every child with the opportunity to participate in sport and to enjoy the benefits of physical activity and the ideals of fair play.

 St Peter’s employs an experienced P.E. specialist teacher to coordinate the development of all facets of the school’s P.E. and sporting programme.
-The school offers comprehensive sporting opportunities including gymnastics classes, tennis tuition and swimming classes.
+The school offers comprehensive sporting opportunities including gymnastics classes and swimming classes.

 Students in Kindergarten - Year 2 are involved in a skills-based sport programme which aims to build fundamental movement skills.
 Students in Years 3 - 6 focus on demonstrating an understanding of movement skills, concepts and strategies to respond confidently and competently in a variety of physical activity contexts.